 Tiree is a great place to explore on two wheels.
 Hire a bike from Tiree Fitness, follow the singletrack roads as they criss-cross the island and discover Tiree’s amazing galleries and studios and beautiful beaches.

 #8 Eat, Drink & Play

 Lunch has to be from Tiree Lobster and Crab in Scarinish.
 Seafood doesn’t get any fresher than this!
 Pick up a seafood platter, dressed crab, lobster roll and more, all landed on Tiree.
-Or drop in to the Cobbled Cow next to the airport.
+Or drop in to the Aisling's Kitchen at the Cobbled Cow next to the airport.
 For dinner, head west to Ceabhar.
 This restaurant near Sandaig is a real treat.
 Dine on delicious food while looking out over the machair to the Atlantic beyond.
 Try the beer – it’s made on-site by the Bun Dubh micro-brewery.